homeownership

 Do I have to be a US Citizen or have permanent residency?

-Anyone applying must be a legal permanent resident of the United States and be able to provide proof of legal residency such as a US Passport, Permanent Resident Card, US Birth Certificate, etc. We also ask that married couples apply together as applicant and co-applicant.
+Anyone applying must be a legal citizen or permanent resident of the United States and be able to provide proof of legal residency such as a US Passport, Permanent Resident Card, US Birth Certificate, etc. We also ask that married couples apply together as applicant and co-applicant.

 Will a credit check be required?